q3-MuPa: Quick, Quiet, Quantitative Multi-Parametric MRI using Physics-Informed Diffusion Models: Results

-Fig.~\ref{uncert_map} shows representative uncertainty maps, in which lower uncertainty indicates higher reproducibility across repeated inferences.
-For both \textit{long} MuPa-ZTE (Fig.~\ref{uncert_map}(a)) and \textit{short} MuPa-ZTE (Fig.~\ref{uncert_map}(b)), high uncertainty concentrated on CSF regions or interfaces between tissues.
-With \textit{short} MuPa-ZTE, there is an overall higher uncertainty.
-Compared with DL-Diffusion, DL-Diffusion-DC yields consistently lower uncertainties especially in the ventricle region of PD map and WM in both T1 and T2 maps.
-Moreover, in the T1 map, DL-Diffusion-DC has lower uncertainty on the edges between GM and WM.
+Fig.~\ref{fig6} presents representative uncertainty maps, where lower values indicate higher reproducibility across repeated inferences.
+For both nominal (Fig.~\ref{fig6}(a)) and accelerated (Fig.~\ref{fig6}(b)) acquisitions, elevated uncertainty is primarily observed in CSF regions and at tissue interfaces.
+Accelerated acquisitions exhibit overall higher uncertainty levels.
+Compared with DL-Diffusion, DL-Diffusion-DC exhibits lower uncertainty values, particularly in ventricular regions of PD maps and within WM regions in both T1 and T2 maps.
+In addition, reduced uncertainty is observed along GM–WM boundaries in T1 maps when data consistency is incorporated.